-If your site generates immense traffic from mobile, AMP can help in reducing the load on servers and boost performance.
+AMP material is pre-fetched which reduces the load from your servers.
 This helps in improving server responses and faster load times as stated earlier.

 - Boost CTR (Click Through Rates)

-Wired apparently saw a 25% boost in CTR from mobile search results, with while the CTR in the overall AMP stories rose up by 63%.
+Wired apparently saw a 25% boost in CTR from mobile search results, while the CTR in the overall AMP stories rose by 63%.
 Some companies are now quite clear about using AMP ads, but to those who can use it efficiently, AMP can increase ad performance and boost CTR considerably.

-- More Ads Viewability
+- More Ads Viewing

 5 Cons Of Accelerated Mobile Pages